Pakistan's first female prime minister also loved daal and chaat

-As the nation marks the 66th birthday of slain former prime minister Mohtarma Benzair Bhutto today (June 21), SAMAA Digital takes a look at the personal life of the country’s first and only female head of state.
+As the nation marks the 13th death anniversary of slain former prime minister Mohtarma Benzair Bhutto today (December 27), SAMAA Digital takes a look at the personal life of the country’s first and only female head of state.

 Her political life was an open book but her personal life was a rare edition that very few people had read.
 Naheed Khan was one of those people.
 Naheed was not only Benazir’s political secretary but also a very close friend, one who remembers Benazir fondly.

 She always kept her birthday celebrations private, recalled Naheed, who said Benazir’s last birthday in Pakistan before she went into self-imposed exile in 1998 was celebrated at Coconut Grove, a restaurant in Karachi that might not even exist anymore.
 “Only her close friends Samia, Salma, Pucchi, Fakhri Bibi, her daughter, her cousin’s wife Yasmeen Niazi, Safdar [Abbasi] and I attended her birthdays,” she added.
 Safdar Abbasi is Naheed’s husband.